-We provide an open, integrated, and comprehensive technology platform, along with applications and services that enable the creation, distribution, and monetization of audio and video content.
-Specifically, we develop, market, sell, and support software and hardware for digital media content production, management and distribution.
+We develop, market, sell, and support software and hardware for digital media content production, management and distribution.
+We do this by providing an open and efficient platform for digital media, along with a comprehensive set of tools and workflow solutions, that enable the creation, distribution and optimization of audio and video content.
 Digital media are video, audio or graphic elements in which the image, sound or picture is recorded and stored as digital values, as opposed to analog or tape-based signals.
-Our products are used in production and post-production facilities; film studios; network, affiliate, independent and cable television stations; recording studios; live-sound performance venues; advertising agencies; government and educational institutions; corporate communication departments; and by independent video and audio creative professionals, as well as aspiring professionals.
-Projects produced using our products include feature films, television programming, live events, news broadcasts, commercials, music, video and other digital media content.
+Our products are used in production and post-production facilities; film studios; network, affiliate, independent and cable television stations; recording studios; live-sound performance venues; advertising agencies; government and educational institutions; corporate communications departments; and by independent video and audio creative professionals, as well as aspiring professionals.
+Projects produced using our products include feature films, television programming, live events, news broadcasts, sports productions, commercials, music, video and other digital media content.

 Our mission is to create the most powerful and collaborative media network that enables the creation, distribution and monetization of the most inspiring content in the world.
-Guided by our Avid Everywhere strategic vision, we strive to deliver the industry's most open, innovative and comprehensive media platform connecting content creation with collaboration, asset protection, distribution and consumption for the media in the world - from the most prestigious and award-winning feature films, music recordings, and television shows, to live concerts and news broadcasts.
+Guided by our Avid Everywhere strategic vision, we strive to deliver the industry's most open, tightly integrated and efficient platform for media, connecting content creation with collaboration, asset protection, distribution and consumption of media in the world - from the most prestigious and award-winning feature films, music recordings, and television shows, to live concerts, sporting events and news broadcasts.
 We have been honored over time for our technological innovation with 14 Emmy Awards, one Grammy Award, two Oscars and the first ever America Cinema Editors Technical Excellence Award.
-Our solutions were used in all 2016 Oscar nominated films for Best Picture, Best Film Editing, Best Sound Editing, Best Sound Mixing and Best Original Score.
-Our audio solutions were also used in all 2016 Grammy nominated recordings for Best Album of The Year, Best Record of the Year and Best Song of the Year.
-Our new NEXIS solution, the media industry's first and only software defined storage platform, was announced at the National Association of Broadcasters conference in April 2016, earning the Best of Show award.
+Our solutions were used in all 2017 Oscar nominated films for Best Picture, Best Film Editing and Best Original Song.
+Every 2017 Grammy nominee for Record of the Year and Album of The Year relied on our music creation solutions powered by our MediaCentral Platform.